-- central routing tables: all banks that can be addressed via the STEP2 SEPA Services are listed in the routing table(s) of the respective service(s), to show that they are reachable.
-Banks that are reachable through STEP2 Direct Participants are themselves neither direct nor indirect participants in the system.
+- central routing tables: all PSPs that can be addressed via the STEP2 SEPA Services are listed in the routing table(s) of the respective service(s), to show that they are reachable.
+PSPs that are reachable through STEP2 Participants are themselves neither direct nor indirect participants in the system.

 - standard formats: the use of standard SEPA formats by all SEPA CSMs enables a seamless exchange of data between the infrastructures.